 If an appeal is granted, students will be placed on financial aid probation and will be required to sign an individualized academic plan called the "Terms of Agreement."
 Students who are on financial aid probation will remain eligible for Title IV funds and will have their progress evaluated at the end of each term.
 If students meet either the conditions of the academic plan as set forth, or the USF SAP standards, they are considered to be eligible for financial aid for the following term.
 If neither condition is met, students' financial aid will be suspended, and they may appeal.
 The number of appeals students may submit is not limited, unless prohibited by the students' Terms of Agreement.

 Reinstatement of Eligibility

-A student whose appeal is denied or who chooses not to appeal can reestablish eligibility by enrolling at his or her own expense and successfully completing twelve credits with a 2.00 GPA or higher.
-The student should then provide an academic transcript to the Financial Aid Office and a written request for reinstatement of aid eligibility.
+Students whose appeals are denied or who choose not to appeal can reestablish eligibility by enrolling at their own expense.
+Once the USF SAP standards have been achieved, students should provide an academic transcript to the Financial Aid Office and a written request for reinstatement of aid eligibility.

 Students who do not appeal a previous suspension by the original deadline may choose to submit a late appeal to be reviewed during the next Financial Aid Appeals Committee meeting.
 The Appeals Committee meets three times per year (January, June and August).
 Any financial aid that is reinstated is not retroactive and does not extend eligibility beyond previously established time limits.